davi-lucciola/davi-lucciola/readme.md

 </br>

-- 🔧 I’m currently working on... personal projects for get a job.
+- 🔧 I’m currently working on... personal projects to get a job.
 - 💡 I’m curious about...
 Human Mind and AI.
 - 📖 I’m currently learning ...
 Flask.
 - ❄️ I’m looking to collaborate on... progress of humanity with kindness.